Frequently Asked Questions

 Can I place a hold on a book from home?
 What if someone else has checked out the book I want?

 If you'd like to place a hold on a book, sign in to our system by clicking here and entering your library card number in the upper right corner (call us at 526-2531 if you don't know what it is) followed by the phone number we have on file for you.
 Once logged in, you can view your check outs, your circulation history, and due dates.
 You can also run a search for the book you're interested in reserving and have it set aside for you by entering the title in the upper left hand search bar, clicking "go."
 If the book is available at the library, the title box will be green and you can click "reserve this item" and we'll pull it from the shelf and put it aside for you.
 If the title box is red, it is checked out to someone else and you can still click "reserve this item" and be put on the list for it as soon as it becomes available.
+You will receive an email notification as soon as it's checked back in.

 Do you offer printing/fax services?